ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S14/vik_solution_slides.md

    prefer more income than is optimal for the firm.
 2. The Swiss will pay up to 700,000 for the machine, even though it is sub-optimal for the company.
-So an auction that is limited to the prices allowed by taxes will not  between
+So an auction that is limited to the prices allowed by taxes will not yield the optimal transfer price.

+## So what can we do?

+- Centralize the choice of transfer price, manufacturing, and sale.
+- Can you think of a set of rules that will produce the correct outcome?